 Astronomers will know well before 2068 if there is any chance of an impact from Apophis.
 And opportunities for observing asteroid Apophis are coming up again soon.

-This year, and next (December 2020 and April 2021) astronomers are planning to study asteroid Apophis using NASA’s NEOWISE infrared space telescope.
+Astronomers are planning to study asteroid Apophis using NASA’s NEOWISE infrared space telescope in April 2021.
 This is the same telescope that discovered 2020’s favorite comet, Comet NEOWISE, which has now faded from view.

 Due to its short orbital period around the sun of only 323.6 days (less than an Earth year), asteroid Apophis comes by this region of the solar system quite often and will have a distant encounter with Earth in just a few months.
 On the night of March 5, 2021, the huge space rock will pass at 10,471,577 miles (16,852,369 km) from our planet, i.e. about 44 times the distance to the moon.
 Apophis is then expected to reach a visual magnitude of 15 to 16, too faint to be seen in small telescopes, but within the reach of 12-inch-diameter and larger telescopes, and possibly even smaller telescopes using sensitive cameras.